Links to the Best Quechua and Andean Websites

 Other than my own pages. particularly those on Quechua Linguistics and Hot Issues in Quechua, try:

-A very full and highly informative Quechua language site by Serafín Coronel-Molina, a Peruvian native Quechua-speaker and linguist, author of the 2nd edition of the Lonely Planet Quechua Phrasebook, and who teaches Quechua in the USA: http://dolphin.upenn.edu/~scoronel/quechua.html
+A full and informative Quechua language site by Serafín Coronel-Molina, a Peruvian native Quechua-speaker and linguist, author of the 2nd edition of the Lonely Planet Quechua Phrasebook, and who teaches Quechua in the USA: http://dolphin.upenn.edu/~scoronel/quechua.html

 A site with good details on Quechua phonetics and the competing 3- and 5-vowel alphabets, based on the Quechua of Cochabamba (Bolivia), pretty similar to that of Cuzco: http://members.tripod.com/~jlancey/Quechua.htm

-Besides the nice general introduction for non-specialists at ,: www.zompist.com/quechua.html there are some other pages on this site highly recommended also for linguists, on how to establish whether languages – including Quechua – are or are not related to others.
+Besides the nice general introduction for non-specialists at: www.zompist.com/quechua.html there are some other pages on this site highly recommended also for linguists, on how to establish whether languages – including Quechua – are or are not related to others.
 And for a bit of informative fun too, try the linguistics rubric on his main page.

 A pretty cool page on ten weird and wonderful languages, including Quechua